 Dee Wright Observatory is an observation structure at the summit of McKenzie Pass in the Cascade Mountains of Oregon.
 The structure is an open shelter constructed with lava stone.
 It is located in the midst of a large lava flow, and offers an exceptional view of numerous Cascade peaks.LocationDee Wright Observatory is located in the Willamette National Forest 15 miles (24 km) west of Sisters, Oregon on Route 242.
 The highway is part of the McKenzie-Santiam Pass Scenic Byway.
 McKenzie Pass is 5325ft above sea level, and winter snow and the narrow road surface requires McKenzie Pass to be closed from November to July each year.StructureThe observatory is an open shelter built with lava stone found at the construction site.
 The viewing windows are cut to specifically highlight the neighboring mountains.
 These "lava tube" viewing holes allow visitors to easily identify the different Cascade peaks.
 There is also a 36 inch (90 cm) diameter, bronze azimuth-like "peak finder" on the observatory’s roof to help visitors locate nearby geologic features as well as the surrounding mountain peaks.
 From the top of the observatory, visitors have a panoramic view of the Cascade Mountain Range including Mount Hood in the far north.Many peaks can easily be seen from Dee Wright Observatory: Mount Jefferson, Cache Mountain, Dugout Butte, Black Butte, Bluegrass Butte, Black Crater, North Sister, Middle Sister, Little Brother (and ridge west), Condon Butte, Scott Mountain, South Belknap Cone, Belknap Crater, Little Belknap, and Mount Washington.
-Mount Hood, Bald Peter, Green Ridge, and Horsepasture Mountain can also be seen from the observatory during good weather.Arrange your visit to Dee Wright Observatory and discover more family-friendly attractions in Blue River using our Blue River vacation builder.
+Mount Hood, Bald Peter, Green Ridge, and Horsepasture Mountain can also be seen from the observatory during good weather.Plan your Dee Wright Observatory visit and explore what else you can see and do in Blue River using our Blue River journey maker website .

 Unable to display map at this time.
 Please try again later.